Raul2718/FLUXSynID/README.md

 python -m dataset_filtering.delete_missing_folders --dataset_path FLUXSynID --txt_path <PATH_TO_TXT_GENERATED_BEFORE>
 ```

+## Acknowledgments
+This research was funded by the European Union under the Horizon Europe programme, Grant Agreement No. 101121280 (EINSTEIN).

 ## Citation
 If you use **FLUXSynID** framework in your research or applications, please consider citing us: